stemoutreach/PathfinderBot/Setup_and_Installation/Connect_Pi500_to_Robot_Pi.md

 1. **Demo arm picking up a block and loading it onto its back [pf_test_arm_pickup_movements.py](/code/pf_test_arm_pickup_movements.py)**

-   Please place the robot on the floor and set a block in front of the robot.
+   Place the robot on the floor and set a block in front of the robot.

      <img src="/zzimages/Pickup1.jpg" width="100" >